tumagonx/nwjs_docs_old/Window.md

 Shortcut to move window to specified `position`.
 Currently only `center` is supported on all platforms, which will put window in the middle of the screen.

+### Window.requestAttention(Boolean attention)

+Pass `true` to indicate that the window needs user's action, pass `false` to cancel it.
+The final behaviour depends on the platform.

 ## Events

 Following events can be listened by using `Window.on()` function, for more information on how to receive events, you can visit [EventEmitter](http://nodejs.org/api/events.html#events_class_events_eventemitter).